Enhancing State Business Services

 Ron Thornburgh: I will say the single largest challenge I faced, and that I know current office holders face today, is how do you get cooperation among all these different agencies to reach the same end goal?

 And that, not to be overly simple about it, but that's the art of politics.
-And I and I don't mean partisan politics.
+And I don't mean partisan politics.
 It's the art of politics.
 How do we move people to get in the same direction?

 And I think it goes back to, you know, the old saying, it's amazing what you can accomplish when you don't care who gets the credit.
 You've got to get everybody on board moving in the same direction.